 - a.
 Proper measures need to be taken when observing or working in areas of close proximity to radiation exposure. - b.
 Leave client and stand behind a lead wall. - c.
-Student is never required to hold or steady a client during radiation exposure. - d.
-If student chooses to hold a client, protective gloves, and apron covering reproductive organs must be worn. - e.
-Follow any other procedures expected/suggested by radiation department, i.e., wearing a monitoring device (film, badge, etc.).
+Students are never required to hold or steady a client during radiation exposure. - d.
+If a student chooses to hold a client, protective gloves, and apron covering reproductive organs must be worn. - e.
+Follow any other procedures expected/suggested by the radiography department, i.e., wearing a monitoring device (film, badge, etc.).